The best and worst ads that celebrated the Apollo 11 Moon landing

 Singer—the sewing machine company—was in those days a technology conglomerate, and it made the computerized flight simulators astronauts used to learn to fly to the Moon.
 And, the company’s full-page ad confirms, the Apollo spacesuits were sewn using Singer sewing machines as well.

-One of the more prideful bits of promotion, albeit warranted, came via a full-page ad from Fiberglas, which made the blazing white exterior fabric for the 21-layer Apollo spacesuits (called beta-cloth).
-It depicts Armstrong and Aldrin, in those suits, raising the American flag, with the lunar module in the background.
+One of the more prideful bits of promotion, albeit warranted, came in a full-page ad from Fiberglas, which made the blazing white exterior fabric for the 21-layer Apollo spacesuits (called beta-cloth).
+The ad has the photograph of Armstrong and Aldrin from five days earlier, in those suits, raising the American flag, with the lunar module in the background.

 In the Fiberglas ad, the picture is four times the size it had been on the Times front page.
 “Fiberglas suits helped make it possible,” the ad reads.
 “We’re proud to have helped man dress for his greatest adventure.”